matbonfanti/matbonfanti.github.io/index.md

 https://github.com/matbonfanti/ambercalculator

 Since March 2009 I have been working in the group of Prof. M. Garavelli, University of Bologna.
-In this context, been primarily responsible for the maintenance and development of the Python code COBRAMM (https://site.unibo.it/cobramm), a tool that has been created to realize spectroscopic simulations of photo-active systems in condensed phase (e.g. molecules in solvent or pigments embedded in protein environments).
+In this context, I have been primarily responsible for the maintenance and development of the Python code COBRAMM (https://site.unibo.it/cobramm), a tool that has been created to realize spectroscopic simulations of photo-active systems in condensed phase (e.g. molecules in solvent or pigments embedded in protein environments).